HolidayOugi/Sma5hMusic-Extra/README.md

 ![YouTube](https://elixi.re/i/ygkah.png)

 > [!TIP]
 > Playlists are also supported.
-The software notifies the user that all the songs from a given playlist will be downloaded.
+The software will notify that all the songs from a given playlist will be downloaded.

 ## Colored Text

 Colored Text is now supported when editing a song title.
 The color can either be chosen from a premade list of colors or by inputting the hex value of a custom color.
-If you highlight part of the title before selecting a color, the highlighted text will be recolored.
+If part of the text is highlighted before selecting a color, the highlighted text will be recolored.

 ![Colored](https://elixi.re/i/t07dd.png)